hi-ban/charger-boy/README.md

 This PCB requires to be connected to different points than the original regulator, and it also requires minimal modding to the DMG mainboard (removing a diode, connecting two solder points together and removing the battery contacts).

-Using a 125054 battery is recommended, as it fits perfectly in the DMG battery compartment with no modding required.
+Using a 125054 battery is recommended, as it fits perfectly in the DMG battery compartment with no additional modding required.

 More info coming soon.